Breach (2020 film): Plot

-Noah and Hayley make for the remaining escape pod, but Noah has to separate from Hayley to start the launch sequence.
-He confronts the monster and manages to weaken it with his weapon.
-Just as Noah attempts to leave, Clay messages him from the bridge.
-Clay sets the Ark to self-destruct as Noah escapes with Hayley.

-Noah and Hayley reach New Earth, but as they emerge from the escape pod Noah spots another human who turns out to be infected, and in the distance a huge monster is attacked by a jet fighter.
-As the film ends Noah raises his gun and utters "Burn 'em all".
+Noah and Hayley reach an escape pod, but Noah must separate from her to initiate the launch.
+He weakens the mutant, then receives a message from Clay, who sets the Ark to self-destruct as Noah and Hayley escape.
+They reach New Earth, where Noah discovers that another human is infected.
+In the distance, a huge monster is attacked by a jet fighter.
+Noah raises his gun and says, "Burn 'em all".